Paulijuz/ping-pong-inator/README.md

-Welcome to the *Ping Pong-Inator*!
+Welcome to *Ping Pong-Inator*!
 This is the course work for the subject [TTK4155 - Embedded and Industrial Computer Systems Design](https://www.ntnu.edu/studies/courses/TTK4155), also simply known as "byggern", at NTNU.